What is gorder?

 output: order.yaml

-In the input YAML file, the analysis type CGOrder
+In the configuration YAML file, the analysis type CGOrder

 requires you to specify beads that will be considered for the analysis. gorder